 Matthew 24:15 KJV When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:)

-Verse 15 obviously comes before verses 29- 31, where we started this article talking about the Sixth Seal and the Rapture.
+Verse 15 obviously comes before verses 29- 31, where we started this article talking about the Sixth Seal asteroid strike and the Seventh Seal Rapture.
 So also, the Abomination of Desolation comes before Rapture.
 But when is the Abomination of Desolation?
 Is it in the middle of the final seven years?
 No, not according to Daniel:

 Daniel 12:11 KJV And from the time that the daily sacrifice shall be taken away, and the abomination that maketh desolate set up, there shall be a thousand two hundred and ninety days.

 Daniel says the Abomination of Desolation takes place 1290 days AFTER the taking away of the daily sacrifice – which is in the middle of the final seven years!
 Daniel 9:27 says the sacrifices will cease in the “midst”, approximate middle, of the final seven years.
 So that puts the Abomination of Desolation at very end of the final seven years – Daniel’s Seventieth Week!
 Daniel 12:11 proves there is a definite gap of time, 1290 days, between the taking away of the Daily Sacrifice and the setting up of the Abomination of Desolation.